Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Control Bellman residual (CBR)

-Based on the above result, we can show that, in the tabular case, there exists a unique stationary solution $Q$ satisfying $0 \in \partial f(Q)$, and this solution coincides with the optimal $Q^*$ (\cref{thm:CBR:stationary-1}). \begin{theorem} The stationary point $\bar Q$ with $0 \in \partial f(\bar Q)$ in the tabular case is unique and is given by $\bar Q =Q^*$. \end{theorem} This function $f$ also satisfies the properties in~\cref{thm:CBR-LFA:quadratic-bound0} for the LFA case.
+where $\Lambda (Q): = \left\{ {\pi \in \Theta :\pi (s) \in {\argmax_{a \in {\cal A}}}Q(s,a)} \right\}$ is the set of all possible greedy policies for $Q$ Based on the above result, we can show that, in the tabular case, there exists a unique stationary solution $Q$ satisfying $0 \in \partial f(Q)$, and this solution coincides with the optimal $Q^*$ (\cref{thm:CBR:stationary-1}). \begin{theorem} The stationary point $\bar Q$ with $0 \in \partial f(\bar Q)$ in the tabular case is unique and is given by $\bar Q =Q^*$. \end{theorem} This function $f$ also satisfies the properties in~\cref{thm:CBR-LFA:quadratic-bound0} for the LFA case.
 In this case, the two quadratic functions $q_1$ and $q_2$ not only share the same minimizer $Q^*$ but also attain the same minimum value.
 This implies that $f$ likewise has a unique minimizer, which is the same one.
-From the above result, we can observe that in the tabular case, although the CBR objective is non-convex, its stationary point is unique and coincides with the solution, $Q^*$, of the optimal control Bellman equation, $Q=TQ$, which is a favorable structure.
-Therefore, if we obtain the stationary point, it means that we solve the optimal control Bellman equation.
-To minimize $f$, we can consider the genelarized gradient descent in~\eqref{eq:subgradient1}, where the algorithm reduces to $Q_{k+1}=Q_k-\alpha_k g_k$.
+From the above result, we can observe that in the tabular case, although the CBR objective is nonconvex, its stationary point is unique and coincides with the solution, $Q^*$, of the optimal control Bellman equation, $Q=TQ$, which is a favorable structure.
+Therefore, obtaining the stationary point amounts to solving the optimal control Bellman equation.
+To minimize $f$, we can consider the generalized gradient descent in~\eqref{eq:subgradient1}, where the algorithm reduces to $Q_{k+1}=Q_k-\alpha_k g_k$.
 In this case, every limit point is $Q^*$ because there exists a unique stationary point $Q^*$.
-Therefore, we obtain a stronger guarantee than the previous limit-point-based weak convergence: the entire sequence is guaranteed to converge to $Q^*$. \begin{theorem} Let $(Q_k)_{k\geq 0}$ be generated by $Q_{k+1}=Q_k-\alpha_k g_k$, where $g_k \in \argmin_{g\in\partial f(Q_k)} \|g\|_2$ and $\alpha_k>0$ a step-size generated by backtracking search with Armijo rule~\citep{Boyd2004}.
-Then, the sequence $(Q_k)_{k\geq 0}$ converges to $Q^*$. \end{theorem} As suggested by the convergence results in~\cref{thm:main-text:tabular:convergence}, when using generalized gradient descent, it typically exhibits slower convergence and less favorable practical behavior.
+Therefore, we obtain a stronger guarantee than the previous limit-point-based weak convergence: the entire sequence is guaranteed to converge to $Q^*$. \begin{theorem} Let $(Q_k)_{k\geq 0}$ be generated by $Q_{k+1}=Q_k-\alpha_k g_k$, where $g_k \in \argmin_{g\in\partial f(Q_k)} \|g\|_2$ and $\alpha_k>0$ is a step size generated by backtracking search with the Armijo rule~\citep{Boyd2004}.
+Then, the sequence $(Q_k)_{k\geq 0}$ converges to $Q^*$. \end{theorem} As suggested by the convergence results in~\cref{thm:main-text:tabular:convergence}, generalized gradient descent typically exhibits slower convergence and less favorable practical behavior.
 This is slower than value iteration, $Q_{k+1} = TQ_k$, which leverages the contraction property of the Bellman operator and enjoys exponential (geometric) convergence.
 Nevertheless, this approach remains appealing and worthy of further investigation.